bruvellu/cephalic-furrow/3-text/furrow.md

 ---
+title: Cephalic furrow prevents mechanical instability at the head--trunk boundary of *Drosophila*
-title: Cephalic furrow plays a mechanical role in *Drosophila* gastrulation
+#title: Cephalic furrow plays a mechanical role in *Drosophila* gastrulation
 #title: Mechanical role of the cephalic furrow in *Drosophila* gastrulation
 #title: A physical role for the cephalic furrow in *Drosophila* gastrulation
 #title: Cephalic furrow buffers mechanical stress at the head--trunk boundary of *Drosophila*
 #title: Cephalic furrow prevents epithelial instability at the head--trunk boundary of *Drosophila*
+#title: Epithelial fold prevents mechanical instability at the head--trunk boundary
 #title: The mechanical role of the cephalic furrow in buffering tissue stress at the head--trunk boundary of *Drosophila* during gastrulation
 author:
 - Bruno C. Vellutini